 Nikki Haley arrived for her New York City presentation with open enthusiasm.
 She brought to the stage, the confidence of a consistent winner, the inviting swagger of a knock-out model, and a story of proven strategies that have positioned her as a mover and shaker to watch closely.
 Even staunch critics are muttering about her chances to become the first woman president in this country!

-As President, Donald Trump has never opted to act irascibly (at least in public) with this cabinet member who chose her own timetable for departure and made her exit on a high note.
-(Before he became president she made no ones about her tepid view of his candidacy and he brushed her off as an incidental player, but once Haley made friends with First Daughter, Ivanka Trump, her Dad took another look and concluded she was no bimbo.
-It seems as if she took another look at the President at precisely the same time; a month later she nominated to her Cabinet position and won Senate confirmation smoothly (96-4).
+As President, Donald Trump has never opted to act irascibly (at least in public) with this cabinet member.
+She chose her own timetable for departure and made her exit on a high note.
+(Before he became president she made no bones about her tepid view of his candidacy.
+He brushed her off as an incidental player.
+But once Haley made friends with First Daughter, Ivanka Trump, Daddy Trump took another look and concluded she was no bimbo.
+It seems as if she took another look at the President at precisely the same time; a month later she was nominated to her Cabinet position and won Senate confirmation smoothly (96-4).

 The former Governor of South Carolina knows how to size up her audience quickly and accurately, in South Carolina and Washington, and she correctly made the judgment call that New York’s Steiker Center was filled with attendees eager to hear what she had to say.
 Indeed, the crowd allowed ample latitude.
 Haley sang her former boss’s praises (in the few areas of his presidency that have been least controversial), without a single boo from VIP seats to the rafters.

 Former Ambassador and former Governor of South Carolina, Nikki Haley may be the most respected non-contender (Republican or Democrat) for the US presidency in 2020.
-Thus far, President Trump has been helpful if only by restraining his frequent impulse to diss anyone who abandons him–especially former Cabinet officials, as they head who head for the hills.
+Thus far, President Trump has been helpful, if only by restraining his frequent impulse to diss anyone who abandons him–especially former Cabinet officials, as they take their leave for the exit door.

 Ambassador Haley’s presentation appealed to a broad mix of New Yorkers.
 It resonated with a cross-section of conservatives and independents in addition to the predominantly liberal crowd.
-She refused to be pushed into harsh political positions, making her case, for her own initiatives as Governor and President of the UN Security Council point by point with facts and empathy for people in the line of fire, as she sees the world.
-She focused on one underpinning– an open mind for compelling solutions that make sense.
+She refused to be pushed into harsh political positions, making her case for her initiatives as Governor and thereafter as President of the UN Security Council, as she sees the world.
+Point by point, she brought her understanding of the facts to the table to support her position, often with empathy for people in the line of fire.
+And, she focused on one underpinning– an open mind for compelling solutions that make sense.

 Ambassador Haley has climbed up the totem pole with gambits that tilt skeptics on their collective heads, such as advancing to decision mode, removal of the Confederate flag while Governor of her home state of South Carolina, and pushing her position that the United Nations must talk more and do more on the right side of an argument.
 “A timely, strong position on the right side of the argument, with the clear intent to reach the finish line, is her proven strategy to win,” she says.
 But more than that, her fans insist that she “makes you want to listen, even if you come to the table with an independent or diverging view.

-In watching so many Democratic contenders last week, making their points to prop up their candidacies in the initial debates, women could be proud that so many women have been prompted to take the plunge.
-Each one showed grit and a basic understanding that being prepared is one of the keys to getting respect, but Nikki Haley could teach a lot of lessons about how to apply gutsiness as the basic timber for glory- with a credible mix of moxie and mellifluent tones.
+In watching so many Democratic contenders of late, making their points to prop up their candidacies in the debates, women can could be proud that so many women have been prompted to take the plunge.
+Each one has shown grit and a basic understanding that being prepared is one of the keys to getting respect, but Nikki Haley could teach a lot of lessons about how to apply gutsiness as the basic timber for glory- with a credible mix of moxie and mellifluent tones.

 Ambassador Haley’s presentation was a stunning example, of carefully honed political savvy, if only in the proof that common sense can provoke a long standing ovation.